Poldro/svelte-playground/README.md

 Getting Started

-    Clone the repository: git clone https://github.com/[username]/keyword-chat.git
+    Clone the repository: git clone https://github.com/Poldro/first-ai-integration-project.git
-    Install dependencies: npm install or yarn install Start the development server: npm run dev or yarn dev Open the app in your browser: http://localhost:5000
+    Install dependencies: npm install or yarn install Start the development server: npm run dev or yarn dev Open the app in your browser: http://localhost:5173

-Deployment

-To build and deploy the app, run the following commands:

-    npm run build or yarn build
-    npm run export or yarn export

-This will create a production-ready build of the app in the /out directory, which you can then serve using your preferred static file server.
-Contributing

-If you'd like to contribute to the development of this app, please read the CONTRIBUTING.md file for details on how to get involved.
 License

 This project is licensed under the MIT license.